<img src="https://ws.zoominfo.com/pixel/PMY3ZvbpZt27ywWwZSBB" width="1" height="1" style="display: none;">

 • Targeting inefficiencies in the process.

 Through this system, employees at various levels in the company whose work is impacted by the business process gain greater visibility and understanding of each other’s roles and frustrations.
 Often, one person in an organization has no idea about the time and steps that are required by someone else in the organization involving a different step in the same process.
-Working through a process map with your employees shows you care about the work of your employees at every level of the organization and fosters an environment where your employees also care about how their work impacts each other.
+By working through a process map with your employees, it shows you care about the work of your employees at every level of the organization and fosters an environment where your employees also care how their work impacts each other.

 And that’s just the beginning.
-Once the process mapping phase is complete and a process improvement plan is implemented, the ongoing benefits to your organization are numerous.
-We are going to focus on three – employee onboarding and training, transparency and collaboration, and elevation of employees’ work.
+Once the process mapping phase is complete and a continuous process improvement plan is implemented, the ongoing benefits to your organization are numerous.
+We are going to focus on three common areas of improvement – employee onboarding and training, transparency and collaboration, and elevation of employees’ work.

 Additionally, when processes are mapped, documented, and standardized, training becomes a breeze.
-Instead of spending time covering all the workarounds of a broken process, there is a clear workflow to learn.
-This also helps a new employee or someone in a new position have clarity in their role and feel like they can contribute to the organization right away.
+Instead of spending time covering all the workarounds to a broken process, there is a clear workflow to learn.
+This also helps a new employee or someone in a new position have clarity in their role and feel like they can contribute to the organization immediately.

 When you map and document work processes, it’s easier to roll out changes with buy-in, consistency, and accountability.
 Employees have better visibility into work processes and better clarity of ownership.
 When employees are brought into the mapping process and given the voice to help improve it, the entire system becomes more transparent.
 This leads to a more collaborative culture where employees have a clear understanding of accountability in the organization.

 Employees don’t feel fulfilled when their time is wasted on mundane and repetitive tasks.
-According to a recent Forbes Insight survey, 92% of organizations see an improvement in employee satisfaction because automation allows workers to spend less time on manual tasks and more time on high-value work.
-Incorporating workflow automation will allow your employees to contribute to the company where they add the most value – problem-solving, creativity, decision-making, innovation, and human interactions.
+According to a recent Forbes Insight survey, 92% of organizations see an improvement in employee satisfaction because of automation that allows workers to spend less time on manual tasks and more time on high-value work.
+Incorporating workflow automation will allow your employees to contribute to the company where they add the most value – problem solving, creativity, decision making, innovation, and human interactions.

-EO Johnson’s Digital Transformation Consulting Team are experts at evaluating and mapping business processes.
-They work with your team of employees to identify the bottlenecks and create a process improvement plan that incorporates technology to streamline your business.
-Contact us today to map out your business process and start your digital transformation.
+EO Johnson’s Business Consulting Team are experts at evaluating and mapping business processes.
+They work with your team of employees to identify the bottlenecks and create a continuous process improvement plan that incorporates technology to streamline your business.
+Utilize our business consulting services to map out your business process and start your digital transformation.

 angle_down_right